Jardin Japones / Japanese Gardens

 Japanese Tea Room & Restaurant

 Attached to the gardens, in a pagoda style building, a Japanese tea room and restaurant combo is found (closed on Tuesdays).
 During the day this offers a range of oriental brews, green teas and cakes, and then during the evening it transforms into a restaurant with authentic Japanese food, specializing in sushi.
-I can’t properly review that, unfortunately, as I am allergic to fish, so you’ll have to wait for Saltshaker to get around to it.
+(If sushi is what you crave, look on Saltshaker for reviews of the best sushi spots all over BA).

-However, I have heard good things about the food, and the tea I tried during the day was nice enough.
-Additionally, there are sometimes exhibitions and shows of Japanese culture held inside the same building, and if you are interested in that, I would probably try calling ahead to find out if anything like this is happening, on 4804 9141.
+Additionally, there are sometimes exhibitions and shows of Japanese culture held inside the same building – try calling ahead to find out if anything like this is happening.

 Getting There & Getting In

-The Jardin Japones is open from 10am to 6pm daily, year round, and costs 4 pesos to get in, at the last time of checking.
+The Jardín Japonés is open from 10am to 6pm daily, year round, and costs a small fee to get in.
 To get there you can take a number of buses, including the 10, 37, 67, 102 or 130.

 Esta bueno el Jardin Japones, en especial esos peces.. hasta los podes tocar!